AtmolanderMimi/cli-player/README.md

 # CLI-Player

-yt-terminal is a command line tool build with Rust that allows to play ascii representation of videos downloaded from youtube in the terminal
+cli-terminal is a command line tool build with Rust that allows to play ascii representation of videos downloaded from youtube and videos on your computer in the terminal

+It also doubles as a youtube downloader

 Started: 2023-06-30